twahir21/postech_dev/important.md

 - then use drizzle to use neon http

 # version is very important ? sometimes wrong version can kill projects

+# i do have one cron job when user visit index.tsx remove it when traffic is high.